Coastal in the Community

 - Role model for other employee managed company funds.

 - The oldest Snohomish County based bank Giving Fund that is active.

 Lee Pintar, Founder of Coastal Community Bank, explained why the Employee Giving Fund was created.
 "It's representative of the bank's commitment to Community.
 We believed this is the best way to deliver charitable dollars to the communities where we do business.
 This is about the bank's employees doing something together in order to make a real impact."
-The bank has placed the Fund at the Greater Everett Community Foundation, and community non-profit organizations interested in applying for a grant can find applications at their web site www.greatereverettcf.org.
+The bank has placed the Fund at the Community Foundation of Snohomish County, and community non-profit organizations interested in applying for a grant can find applications at their web site www.cf-sc.org.